 Here is a list of the major UK banks in the local area: Barclays, Halifax, HSBC, Lloyds, Santander, Natwest, The Royal Bank of Scotland, Nationwide.

-It is also possible to open an e-current account with Unizest.
+It may be possible to open an e-current account with Unizest before arriving in the UK.
 This type of account is available to download on the App Store and you will need to pay a monthly management fee.
 If you do not qualify for a standard bank account because your course is less than 6 months long, an e-current account might be a good option for you.
+For more information visit www.unizest.co.uk